 Since the majority of the company’s current market is in Europe because more and more cities are making the transition to low- and zero- carbon emission vehicles compulsory, believes the U.S. could be another ground for expansion based on the trending adoption of the EVs.

-Specialized with the making of the liquid-cooled, compact system, the firm is working on one major U.S. partnership in hand and believes in the future potential of U.S. consumption.
+Specialized with the making of the liquid-cooled, compact system, the firm is working on one major U.S. in hand and believes in the future potential of U.S. consumption.
 Hence, the company is searching for the site of its first American manufacturing plant.

-just finished an IPO last year and has strong financial support for the partnership they will need for their anticipated growth.
+just finished an IPO last year and has strong financial support for the they will need for their anticipated growth.
 According to financial analysts, revenues will increase to $200 million by 2022 from about $70 million this year.

 was founded originally as a non-profit company back in 1990 at Germany’s University of Darmstadt, therefore, the company has been at this time long.
 They came into batteries technology in a very round-about way.
 According to the CEO Sven Schulz, “our original goal was to participate in the world championships in solar racing”.
 However, the founding group of researchers-Schulz and three partners was soon heavily involved in racing and according to Schulz, “we won three times in a row”.

 However, the group got bored with racing and made the decision to focus instead on EV technology.
 They successfully developed and built various types of EV components through 2007.
 As at 2008, a decision was made to spin off as a commercial entity.
 The new organization remained involved with a variety of components, including power trains and charging systems, but focused primarily on the batteries themselves.
 According to the CEO, the making of batteries for 24/7 operation of a vehicle entails so many challenges which include safety, range, and many other considerations.
 However, today the sales volume includes only about 10 percent non-battery components.